cube-drone/rt0/players-guide/src/player/magic.md

 * At the end of the turn, discard The Magician.

 ### Skill - Twin
-* You can flip Gemini upside-down to create an illusory, holographic, silent duplicate of yourself.
+* Once per day, you can create an illusory, holographic, silent duplicate of yourself.
 * The duplicate cannot interact with, pick up, or touch anything - anything touching the illusory copy will simply go right through.
 * The duplicate lasts for about thirty minutes.
-* Once Gemini is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♐︎ Sagittarius - Archer